A Fresh Blue and Pink Tablescape For a Beautiful Spring

 Pink camellias in a blue vase with mirror reflecting a tablescape

-And that pretty much wraps it up with this springtime blue and pink tablescape!
+And that pretty much wraps it up with this fresh blue and pink tablescape!
 Here’s an overhead shot to give us the whole view!

 Blue and Pink tablescape overhead view